Team Wanderlust | 24 April 2023

 Nicknamed the Floating Garden of the Atlantic, Madeira is in bloom all year round.
 As the name suggests, Pride of Madeira – a bush with purple cone blooms – is native to the island, but if you visit in July you’ll see magnolias, red hot poker trees and hydrangeas.
 Hydrangeas are also popular in the Azores, particularly around Sete Cidades near Lake Azul.

-Festival goers might want to book a trip around Fiesa, an annual summer sand sculpture festival in Pera on the mainland.
+Festival goers might want to book a trip around Fiesa, an annual summer sand sculpture festival in Pêra on the mainland.
 As well as watching artists carving 12m high sculptures and seeing them illuminated at night, visitors can attend workshops.
-Meanwhile, over in Tomar, women parade through the town carrying bread on their heads during Festa dos Tabuleiros, which is held every four years – the next one is in 2023.
+Meanwhile, over in Tomar, women parade through the town carrying bread on their heads during Festa dos Tabuleiros, which is held every four years.
+The next one takes place in July this year (2023).

-Over on Madeira, visitors can attend a 24-hour folk dancing festival in Santana, a jazz festival in Funchal and a canoe regatta and games during Sea Week in Porto Moniz from 26 July to 1 August.
-The Azores meanwhile hosts a week-long party and regatta on Sao Jorge Island every July and Santa Maria Blues festival on the eponymous island between 15 and 17 July.
-And while spring is best for whale-spotting in the Azores, sperm and minke whales do ply its waters year-round, so take a whale-watching trip and keep your eyes peeled on land.
+Over on Madeira, visitors can attend a 24-hour folk dancing festival in Santana, a jazz festival in Funchal and a canoe regatta and games during Sea Week in Porto Moniz.
+The Azores meanwhile hosts a week-long party and regatta on Sao Jorge Island and Santa Maria Blues festival on the eponymous island.
+And while spring is best for whale-spotting in the Azores, sperm and minke whales do ply its waters year-round, so take a whale-watching trip or keep your eyes peeled from land.

 Set on the southern tip of Spain, this peninsula hits highs of 28°C in July and benefits from 11 hours of sunshine a day.
-If you’re after beaches, visit the east side of the hill that dominates the centre, which is dubbed The Rock.
+If you’re after beaches, visit the east side of Gibraltar and you will find the colourful, Italianesque Catalan Bay, and Sandy Bay, best suited for swimmers and water activities.

 The height of summer is also the best time to experience festivals.
-Calentita Food Festival takes place in early July, while Gibraltar Regatta is usually held in late July.
+Calentita Food Festival takes place in early July, while Gibraltar Regatta is usually held later in the month.

 Most of Europe benefits from sparkling weather in July, but along with August, it's when you'll find the beaches most crowded, and the cities packed with visitors.

-Fortunately, it is possible to find a European hot spot that, even in peak season, is slightly less crowded than the others: the Balkan countries of Albania and Montenegro.
-Temperatures in both countries reach the hot, hot heights of 30°C to 35°C.
+Fortunately, it is possible to find a European hot spot that, even in peak season, is slightly less crowded than the others: the Balkan country of Albania.
+Temperatures here reach hot heights of 30°C to 35°C.

 Expect glorious weather across the Indian Ocean archipelago to continue throughout July, reaching pleasant highs of around 28°C, usually averaging out around 25°C to 26°C.